-I travel long term and most of the time, it works for me.
+Long term travel is my style of travel and most of the time, it works for me.
 When I first started travelling, I didn’t just want a gap year to go crazy and party, or a year of adventure travel before returning back home to the UK, to live a conventional life.
 I wanted an entire lifetime of long term travel, an existence based on exploring and being nomadic.

 I travel because I love it – really love it.
 It’s my passion, my essence and sometimes I think it’s the reason for my existence.
 To travel, to explore, to forever globetrot and to discover the whole planet.